 We understand that every contact lens wearer has their own unique needs and that is why we have a selection of over 110 products from well-known brands.
-Order contact lens care products and contact lenses straight to your door, and take advantage of favourable prices and fast delivery.
-Take a look at our tips on how to buy contact lenses online and find the right pair today.
+Order contact lenses straight to your door, and take advantage of low prices, high quality service and fast delivery.
+Take a look at how to buy contact lenses online and find the right pair today.

 The market for contact lenses is as diverse as those who wear them.
 For every eye shape and prescription, there will be a pair that fits perfectly.
-When shopping for a pair of contact lenses, there are many new - and perhaps strange - technical terms that pop up: toric, multifocal, spherical, hard and soft to name just a few.
-If you are unsure what your needs are, these terms can be a little confusing.
+When shopping for a pair of contact lenses understanding the terminology that pops up is important for finding the right lenses.
+Toric, multifocal, spherical, hard and soft – if you are unsure what your needs are, these terms can be a little confusing.
 However, if you know what they mean, selecting lenses becomes much easier:

 Are you shortsighted or longsighted?
-Shortsighted people have trouble focusing on objects in the distance and have dioptre numbers in the minus range.
-Longsighted people, on the other hand, have trouble focusing on objects that are close up and have dioptre numbers in the plus range.
+Short-sightedness means you have trouble focusing on objects in the distance and have dioptre numbers in the minus range.
+Long-sightedness, on the other hand, is where you have trouble focusing on objects that are close up and have dioptre numbers in the plus range.
 Whether shortsighted or longsighted, a visual defect arises from the fact that the shape of the eyeball is not round, but rather stretched or compressed.
 As a result, the light focused across the eye lens does not meet the centre of the eye, but lies just in front of or behind it.

 In the relaxed state, the human eye is designed to see objects in the distance.
 In order to focus on objects close by, the ring muscles pull together in the eye and change the shape of the eye's lens, allowing you to see objects in your immediate vicinity clearly.
 As we age, the elasticity of the ocular lens decreases.
 While small children can easily compensate for +3 dioptres without glasses, adults from about 40 years of age may have problems seeing, even if they are not shortsighted.
 The technical term for this condition is presbyopia.
 If you are shortsighted and develop presbyopia as you age, you need a vision aid that allows you to see near and far with different sharpness zones.
 Multifocal contact lenses are the answer.
-These varifocal lenses are easily recognisable by the addition of "multifocal" or "for presbyopia" in the name and we have a great selection of multifocal lenses available cheap and online.
+These varifocal lenses are easily recognisable by the addition of "multifocal" or "for presbyopia" in the name.
+We have a great selection of multifocal lenses available online for great prices.